shiftonelabs/laravel-sqs-fifo-queue/README.md

 #### Delayed Jobs

 SQS FIFO queues do not support per-message delays, only per-queue delays.
 The desired delay is defined on the queue itself when the queue is setup in the Amazon Console.
 Attempting to set a delay on a job sent to a FIFO queue will have no affect.
-To this end, using the `later()` method to push a job to an SQS FIFO queue will generate a `BadMethodCallException`.

-To delay a job, you must `push()` the job to an SQS FIFO queue that has been defined with a delivery delay.
+In order to delay a job, you can `push()` the job to an SQS FIFO queue that has been defined with a delivery delay.

+Since per-message delays are not supported, using the `later()` method to push a job to an SQS FIFO queue will throw a `BadMethodCallException` exception by default.
+However, this behavior can be changed using the `allow_delay` config option.

+Setting the `allow_delay` config option to `true` for a queue will allow the `later()` method to push a job on that queue without an exception.
+However, the delay parameter sent to the `later()` method is completely ignored since the delay time is defined in SQS on the queue itself.

+*Note: There is a bug in Laravel 5.4.36 - 5.6.35 that causes all queued `Mailable` objects that use the `\Illuminate\Bus\Queueable` trait to use the `later()` method.
+If you are affected by this, you will need to set the `allow_delay` config option to `true` for your queues, even if they don't allow delays.
+This will prevent the exception from being thrown.*

 ## Advanced Usage